 For tips on brewing the world’s best Sumatra coffee cup, see the Espresso Coffee Guide’s section on Coffee Brewing.

 For easy to follow instructions on how to make exquisite Sumatra espresso drinks see our detailed guide to Espresso Drink Recipes and also the How to make Lattes and Cappuccinos.
+You can find information on the neighbouring island of Borneos coffees here as well.
 Also provided are some really helpful tips on Pulling A Perfect Espresso Shot.

 Starbucks Aged Sumatra